runemalm/OpenDDD.NET/docs/userguide.rst

 Where to Go Next?
 #################

-- **Explore Building Blocks**: Learn more about the foundational components of OpenDDD.NET in the `Building Blocks` section.
+- **Explore Building Blocks**: Learn more about the foundational components of OpenDDD.NET in the :ref:`Building Blocks <building-blocks>` section.
 - **Sample Project**: Check out the sample project mentioned above.
 - **Contribute**: Join the OpenDDD.NET community on GitHub to report issues, ask questions, or contribute to the project.